-Goal 8.
-Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all monetary policy paths, rising debts in developing countries, and the war in Ukraine can each significantly set back global economic growth.
+Goal 8: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all policy paths, rising debts in developing countries and the war in Ukraine can each significantly set back global economic growth.
 Combined, these crises are placing the global economy under a serious threat.
-Global real GDP per capita is forecast to slow down in 2023, putting at risk not just employment and income but also advances in equitable pay for women and decent work for young people.
-Achieving SDG8 will require a wholesale reform of our morally bankrupt financial system in order to tackle rising debts, economic uncertainties and trade tensions, while promoting equitable pay and decent work for young people.
+Growth in global real GDP per capita is forecast to slow down in 2023, putting at risk not just employment and income but also advances in equitable pay for women and decent work for young people.
+Achieving Goal 8 will require a wholesale reform of our morally bankrupt financial system in order to tackle rising debts, economic uncertainties and trade tensions, while promoting equitable pay and decent work for young people.

-36. Progress towards achieving SDG8 has been challenging and the world is far from reaching most of the targets.
-The lingering effects of COVID-19, cost-of-living crises, trade tensions, uncertain
+36. Progress towards achieving Goal 8 has been challenging, and the world is far from reaching most of the targets.
+The lingering effects of COVID-19, cost-of-living crises, trade tensions, uncertain monetary